CE marking and required testing for different products in the EU market

 - Result accuracy guarantee

-CE marking is only allowed in products that require CE marking.
+CE marking is only allowed for products that require a CE marking.
 If CE marking is required, it will be clearly stated in the directives and regulations concerning the product in question.
-False use of CE marking can lead to authoritative actions, resulting in removal of the product from markets.
+Wrongful use of CE marking can lead to authoritative actions, resulting in the removal of the product from markets.

-After the first two steps are completed, the manufacturer can affix a CE marking label to the product.
+After completing the first two steps, the manufacturer can affix a CE marking label to the product.
 The label must be placed near the manufacturer’s nameplate.
-Last step is to draw up an EU Declaration of Conformity.
-There are certain exceptions to this, for example some CE marked construction products require a Declaration of Performance (DoP) instead.
+The last step is to draw up an EU Declaration of Conformity.
+There are certain exceptions to this, for example, some CE-marked construction products require a Declaration of Performance (DoP) instead.
 More information about the Declaration of Conformity can be found here.

 Suitable sample matrices